Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Model for Cooperative CMARL

 In simple words, due to homogeneity, we can describe the policy of an agent as a (stochastic) process of choosing its action upon observing its own state, and the state distribution of the whole population.
 The policy of an agent at time $t$ is denoted as $\pi_t$ where its sequence is denoted as $\boldsymbol{\pi}\triangleq \{\pi_t\}_{t\in\{0,1,\cdots\}}$.
 For a given initial joint state, $\boldsymbol{x}^N_0$, the $N$-agent reward, and cost-value (indicated respectively as $V^{R}_{N}$, $V^{C}_{N}$) of a policy-sequence $\boldsymbol{\pi}$ are defined as follows.

 where the expectation is computed over all joint state-action trajectories induced by $\boldsymbol{\pi}$, and $\gamma\in[0, 1)$ is a discount factor.
-Let, the set of all admissible policies be $\Pi$, and $\Pi_{\infty}\triangleq \Pi \times \Pi \times \cdots$ be the collection of all admissible policy sequences.
+Let the set of all admissible policies be $\Pi$, and $\Pi_{\infty}\triangleq \Pi \times \Pi \times \cdots$ be the collection of all admissible policy sequences.
 The goal of $N$-agent CMARL is to solve the following optimization problem for a given initial joint state $\boldsymbol{x}_0^N$.

 We shall denote the solution to (\ref{problem_1}) as $\boldsymbol{\pi}^*_{N}$.
+The existence of an optimal solution is guaranteed via Slater's condition described later.
 Obtaining a solution of (\ref{problem_1}), is, in general, difficult.
-In the next section, we shall demonstrate how $\boldsymbol{\pi}^*_{N}$ can be approximated via constrained mean field control (CMFC) approach.
+In the next section, we shall demonstrate how $\boldsymbol{\pi}^*_{N}$ can be approximated via the constrained mean field control (CMFC) approach.